 AASA - Providing leadership and advocacy for architectural education in Australasia

-AASA Education Prize for Early Career Academics 2019
+AASA Education Prize for Early Career Academics 2019 - now closed

 Monday July 1, 2019

 UPDATE 05.08.19: The jury is currently reviewing the applications.
 Further updates to follow.

 We are pleased to announce that the AASA Education Prize for Early Career Academics is now open to our members!
 The creation of this initiative is a response to the lack of acknowledgement of early career academics’ efforts supporting architectural education.
 Our aim not only to provide recognition of excellence or leadership in teaching for early career academics, but also:

 - Promote the work taking place at member programs through an open forum for dissemination and exchange that highlights different approaches to architectural education and research.

 - Support early career academics by providing an esteem opportunity and measurable output